 For the average home cook, who uses their non-stick cookware regularly at medium temperature or lower, does not abuse or scratch it and uses wooden or silicone utensils, Teflon coated cookware is generally safe.
 As long as you use utensils that won’t scratch the non-stick coating, you do not put it in the oven above 350 ° Fahrenheit and hand wash as directed, you should get several years of risk free use.

 The dangers of using PFOA or PTFE coated cookware are only a concern for people who:

 - use their cookware heavily and the Teflon coating can be chipped or scratched by using metal utensils

 - if you often cook food at high stove top or oven temperatures

 - if you are prone to burning food

 - if you wash your cookware in the dishwasher and not by hand

-If you are in the market for new home cookware for yourself, as a house warming gift or as a wedding gift and you are trying to decide on hard anodized cookware vs. non-stick cookware, follow the tips in this article to determine the amount of cooking you or your gift recipient will be doing on a daily or weekly basis, will the cookware be used frequently or infrequently and how hard will the user be on the cookware, and finally what is your budget?
-By following these simple tips, this will help you decide which is the best type of non-stick cookware to use.
+If you are in the market for new home cookware for yourself, as a house warming gift or as a wedding gift and you are trying to decide on hard anodized cookware vs. non-stick cookware, follow the tips in this article to help you decide which is the best non stick cookware to get.
+If this is for your use, determine the amount of cooking you will be doing on a daily or weekly basis; will the cookware be used frequently or infrequently; and finally what is your budget?
+If this is wedding or house warming gift, hard anodized cookware will definitely be a step up from most non-stick cookware, and the recipient will enjoy years of use.